tiagodeliberali/blog/docs/multiple_consumers.md

 # Toward multiple consumers!

 Sure we should be proud of our initial service!
 It allows producers and consumers to flow messages, almost like a queue.
-But, we must be honest: it is far from a queue and far from Kafka as well.
+But, we must be honest: it is far from a queue and far from Kafka.
 So, let's take our road toward Kafka!
 Let's allow multiple consumers!

 One aspect of Kafka design we will pay attention to now is its ability to have multiple consumers to get the same set of messages.
 We will achieve that replacing the data structure adopted in the [last session](https://tiagodeliberali.github.io/blog/initial_tcp_server.html) by a `Vec<Content>`.
-Also, we are going to create the topic/partition schema and take care of mutability and sync between threads.
+Also, we will create the topic/partition schema and take care of mutability and sync between threads.

 So, our next challenges are: